logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

     :figclass: align-center

 Choose the user management you want.
-Select *Managed* to manage users via Hopsworks.ai, *LDAP* to integrate with your organization's LDAP or *Disabled* to manage users manually from within Hopsworks:
+Select *Managed* to manage users via Hopsworks.ai, *LDAP* to integrate with your organization's LDAP/ActiveDirectory server or *Disabled* to manage users manually from within Hopsworks:

 .. _connect-azure-16.png: ../../../_images/connect-azure-16.png
 .. figure:: ../../../imgs/hopsworksai/connect-azure-16.png